 Have you noticed how people these days can be a bit on edge?
 Maybe you’re finding yourself getting extra frazzled or having a meltdown more often than usual.
 And that doesn’t feel great, does it?

-When my life is stressful, I catch myself flipping out at the people I care about more often.
+When my life is stressful, I catch myself snapping at the people I care about more often.
 Then I need to apologise and hope the relationships can stand the strain.

-Plus, losing my cool takes a toll on my self-esteem.
-I don’t feel good about myself when I react to something my partner says in a way that looks like a tantrum!
+Plus, becoming snappy takes a toll on my self-esteem.
+I don’t feel good about myself when I react to something my partner says in a way that looks like a mini tantrum!

 If you think about it, life is full of potential triggers that can set off our stress levels.

-How would you like to learn how to turn things around when those triggers come so you don’t end up reacting in a way you regret?
+Learning how to turn things around when those triggers come is important so you don’t end up reacting in a way you regret.

 “There are no enemies inside.
 Every part of us is trying to save our lives.”